-Fees and charges are an important source of income: they contribute some $\pounds$ 73 million or 20 per cent of the budget.
-The Council knows from consultation that residents would, on balance, prefer to see increases in fees and charges rather than increases in Council Tax.
+Fees and charges are an important source of income: they contribute some £75 million, or 20 per cent of the budget.
+The Council knows from consultation that residents would, on balance, prefer to see increases in fees and charges rather than increases in council tax.

 While the Council uses parking charges to influence behaviour, not to make money, the resultant income can be used to reduce the burden on tax payers.
-This is done by using the car parking income to fund a number of transport related activities, such as highway maintenance or special needs transport, which would otherwise fall to the revenue budget.
+This is done by using the car parking income to fund a number of transport-related activities, such as highway maintenance or special needs transport, which would otherwise fall to the revenue budget.

 The Council raised some parking charges as of January 2011.
-The only increases planned for 2012 are to raise the cost of residents' parking permits in line with the rate of inflation.
+The only increase planned for 2012 is to raise the cost of residents' parking permits in line with the rate of inflation.

 Unless other considerations apply, charges will normally rise in line with the Consumer Prices Index.
-For 2012-13, significant increases to fees and charges are forecast to contribute £3 million of the net reductions in spending totalling £15 million.
+For 2012-13, significant increases to fees and charges are forecast to contribute £4 million of the net reductions in spending totalling £13 million.

-The Council generates some $\pounds 6$ million in rents by letting out property it owns such as shops and car parks.
-New and revised leases will enable the Council to increase this by around $\pounds 0.3$ million.
+The Council generates some $\mathfrak{L}6$ million in rents by letting out property it owns such as shops and car parks.
+New and revised leases will enable the Council to increase this by around $\mathfrak{L}0.3$ million.